Belize Population Pyramid (2025)

 What are the economic implications of Belize's demographics?

 Belize's demographic profile creates significant economic opportunities through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 68.5% of the population in working ages, the country has abundant labor force potential supporting economic expansion.
 The dependency ratio of 46.0 means each working person supports 0.5 dependents, enabling high savings rates and investment capacity.
-Large youth populations drive demand for education and job creation, requiring annual employment generation for 7,407 new workforce entrants.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Belize.

 Is Belize experiencing a demographic dividend?